argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

     plugin configured through the `argocd-cm` ConfigMap to a sidecar, make sure to update the plugin name to either `<metadata.name>-<spec.version>` if version was mentioned in the `ConfigManagementPlugin` spec or else just use `<metadata.name>`.
 You can also remove the name altogether and let the automatic discovery to identify the plugin.
-!!! note
-    If a CMP renders blank manfiests, and `prune` is set to `true`, Argo CD will automatically remove resources.
-CMP plugin authors should ensure errors are part of the exit code.
-Commonly something like `kustomize build . | cat` won't pass errors because of the pipe.
-Consider setting `set -o pipefail` so anything piped will pass errors on failure.

 ## Debugging a CMP